Wes-Hacks/Hackathon_Template/README.md

 |Link (You can link to files in the project) | [title](https://www.example.com) |
 |Image (You can link to files in the project) | ![alt text](image.jpg) |

+---

+## Important

+After you complete the code, You agree to give the made code to the organisers afterwards.

+It must be in a folder with your team name on it and your ID + the words `Project_Junior/Senior` depending if your a Junior or Senior.

+Example `TEAM-NAME_###_Project_Junior/Senior`

+---

 <!--
 Uncomment this, and delete the rest above this, use this as the actual template